 Scorn for referees is handed down, father-to-son, from one generation of fans to another.
 Three years after he was picked apart in the court of public opinion and screamed at by Chelsea players for his decisions in a Champions League semifinal match against Barcelona, Norwegian referee Tom Henning Ovrebo told the Guardian this year that he still gets occasional abusive emails from the London club's supporters.
 To spare upset, he doesn't show them to his family.

 ''Irrespective of what you do out there, whether you smile, joke, laugh, have a great game or not, you've got to accept the fact that you're in a profession where nobody likes the referee,'' former Premier League and FIFA referee Graham Barber said in an interview.
-A team manager shared that somewhat depressing pearl of wisdom with him years ago, ''and I never, ever forget it.''
+A football manager shared that somewhat depressing pearl of wisdom with him years ago, ''and I never, ever forget it.''

 Dwindling respect for figures of authority.
 Foul language.
 Hair-trigger resort to violence.
-The bear-traps for referees are societal problems, too, not just restricted to soccer.
+The bear-traps for referees are societal problems, too, not just restricted to football.
 Criminologists using data from the French Football Federation reported this July that 5,417 referees were victims of aggressive behavior in the 2010-11 season in France.
 This from a total of 711, 375 amateur matches.
 That means such incidents are still quite rare - affecting just under eight out of every 1,000 matches.
 The vast majority of the affected referees, 86 percent, were on the receiving end of verbal, not physical, violence.
 Still, that's more than 100 referees verbally or physically roughed up each week.
 Mostly, the aggressors are players.

-Two of the players who attacked Perron in December 2009, when he was 16, giving him a black eye and prompting his father to call police, were banned from soccer for 20 years, with six others banned for three years, and another for two.
+Two of the players who attacked Perron in December 2009, when he was 16, giving him a black eye and prompting his father to call police, were banned from football for 20 years, with six others banned for three years, and another for two.
 Perron said he was chased again by another angry player in a separate on-pitch brawl a few months later.

 ''That time, I managed to get away,'' he said. ''You have to know how to run.''